In the previous post, we talked about how to write a Bash script, and we saw how Bash scripting is incredible.

 Iterating over complex values

-Your list maybe contains a comma or two words, and you want to deal with them as one item on the list.
+Your list may contain a comma or two words, and you want to deal with them as one item on the list.

 Check the following example: